 Preparing To Appear In Court

-In the time between when we receive your completed purchase contract and when you appear in court, our representative will answer your questions about the process and help you prepare to answer some of the questions the Judge will likely ask.
 On the day of your hearing, here are a few things you can do to make the process go as smoothly as possible:

 What Questions You Can Expect